 More speciﬁcally, learner-ready teachers have deep knowledge of their content and how to teach it; they understand the differing needs of their students, hold them to high expectations, and personalize learning to ensure each learner is challenged; they care about, motivate, and actively engage students in learning; they collect, interpret, and use student assessment data to monitor progress and adjust instruction; they systematically reﬂect, continuously improve, and collaboratively problem solve; and they demonstrate leadership and shared responsibility for the learning of all students.

 Idaho strives to approve and hold accountable teacher preparation programs that produce learner-ready teachers.
 Each year Idaho approved teacher preparation program’s report data on admission requirements, standards and assessments.
-That data is currently collected in their Federal Title II Reports.
-Those reports can be accessed at the following link:
+That data is currently collected in the Federal Title II Reports, click on Idaho.